terraframe/geodashboard/pages/mydoc/mydoc_deploying_geoprism.md

 # Deploying with Ansible
 Here is how to deploy an existing Geoprism release to AWS using Ansible.

+1. Clone the geoprism-cloud git repository.
-1. Make sure that ports 5432 and 22 are properly forwarded from the Ansible deployment machine to your remote production cloud server.
+2. Make sure that ports 5432 and 22 are properly forwarded from the Ansible deployment machine to your remote production cloud server.
-2. Check your inventory file.
+3. Check your inventory file.
 Make sure the settings are correct (don't want to wipe the production database now do we?).
-3. On that note, back up your server.
+4. On that note, back up your server.
-4. Make sure your inventory file's permissions path points to the correct .pem key.
+5. Make sure your inventory file's permissions path points to the correct .pem key.
 Otherwise the SSH won't connect.
-5. Set your appcfg_dir to point to the root of your appcfg directory.
+6. Set your appcfg_dir to point to the root of your appcfg directory.
-6. Here's what a deployment command looks like: `ansible-playbook -i /path/to/inventory/files/dev.ini demo.yml`.
+7. Here's what a deployment command looks like: `ansible-playbook -i /path/to/inventory/files/dev.ini demo.yml`.
 Execute this command from the geoprism-cloud/ansible directory on your deployment machine (not the server itself).

 NOTE:
 I was having issues using the latest ansible deployment so I cloned `a236cbf3b42fa2c51b89e9395b47abe286775829` and then ran `source ansible-dev/ansible/hacking/env-setup`.
 This will get around psycop2g errors.